cockroachdb/docs/src/current/cockroachcloud/plan-your-cluster-advanced.md

 {% include cockroachcloud/filter-tabs/plan-your-cluster.md %}

+If you need a single tenant cluster with no shared resources, we recommend CockroachDB {{ site.data.products.advanced }}.
+CockroachDB {{ site.data.products.advanced }} supports single and multi-region clusters in Amazon Web Services, Google Cloud Platform, and Microsoft Azure.
+CockroachDB {{ site.data.products.advanced }} is recommended for all workloads: lightweight and critical production.
 This page describes how to plan your CockroachDB {{ site.data.products.advanced }} cluster.

 ## Planning your cluster